Signposts

-I remember those winter days back in New England, back in the early 1960s
+I remember those winter days in New England, back in the early 1960s

 a storm came through and left enough new snow on the streets for the town to